 Ferrites are high resistivity materials made by compacting MnZn or NiZn plus iron oxides.
 They derive their magnetic properties by complex interaction of metallic and nonmetallic elements.
 They are available as bars, toroids, pot cores etc. They are used in inductors, transformers, etc by power electronics industry.

-MnZn (MnxZn1-xFe2O4 ) ferrites saturate at higher flux density (0.3 to 0.5 T).
-Their permeability is high (mi = 500 to 20,000).
+MnZn (MnxZn1-xFe2O4 ) ferrites have higher saturation induction (upto 0.5 T).
+Their permeability is high (mui = 500 to 20,000).
 But their resistivity is low.
 So Mn Zn ferrites are used upto 1 MHz.

 NiZn (NixZn1-xFe2O4) ferrites offer lower saturation (< 0.35T).
-Their permeability is low (mi = 10 to 2000).
+Their permeability is low (mui = 10 to 2000).
 But their resistivity is high.
 So NiZn Ferrites are used in 1 MHz to 0.5 GHz range.

-This website is designed for immediate download of folders via credit card.
+This website is designed for instant download of Folders (containing magnetic property files) via credit card.
 If you wish to purchase via quote/purchase order, please email to email@example.com